cujarrett/learning-terraform/README.md

   The Terraform `destroy` command is used to destroy the Terraform managed infrastructure.

   `terraform destroy` command is not the only command through which infrastructure can be destroyed.
+For example, you might also delete, or comment out code blocks and apply changes for the same effect.

+  You can also be specific in what resources are destroyed using the `terraform destroy -target=<resource>` command.
+This includes all resources contained in a module if simply the module is provided as a target (e.g. `terraform destroy -target=module.foo`).

   `terraform plan -destroy` can be used to preview destroy plan.

 - ### Terraform refresh

-  The Terraform `refresh` command is used to reconcile the state Terraform knows about )via its state file) with real-world infrastructure.
+  The Terraform `refresh` command is used to reconcile the state Terraform knows about (via its state file) with real-world infrastructure.

   This does not modify infrastructure but does modify the state file.